dwzpku/ob/wiki/math/set/zfc.md

-Zermelo--Fraenkel set theory does not allow for the existence of a [universal set](universal_set "universal set") (a set containing all sets) nor for [unrestricted comprehension](unrestricted_comprehension "unrestricted comprehension"), thereby avoiding Russell\'s paradox.
+Zermelo--Fraenkel set theory does not allow for the existence of a [universal set](universal_set "universal set") (a set containing all sets) nor for [unrestricted comprehension](unrestricted_comprehension "unrestricted comprehension"), thereby avoiding Russell's paradox.
 [Von Neumann--Bernays--Gödel set theory](Von_Neumann-BernaysGödel_set_theory "Von NeumannBernaysGödel set theory") (NBG) is a commonly used